Nature-Wired/nature-backers-apex/README.md

 ## What We Built During the Hackathon

-This submission builds on the existing Nature Backers MVP (for employee engagement) and introduces a sports engagement scenario.
+This submission builds on the existing Nature Backers MVP (originally designed for employee sustainability engagement) and adapts the platform to support fan engagement during live sports events.

 Hackathon deliverables include: